 Digital twins

-A digital twin is a virtual representation of a factory, product, or service.
+A digital twin is a virtual representation of production facilities, products, or services.
 The representation matches the physical attributes of its real-world counterpart through the use of sensors, cameras, and other data collection methods.
 In an article for Forbes, Bernard Marr writes about digital twins:

-This pairing of the virtual and physical worlds allows analysis of data and monitoring of systems to head off problems before they even occur, prevent downtime, develop new opportunities and even plan for the future by using simulations.
+This pairing of the virtual and physical worlds allows data analysis and monitoring of systems to head off problems before they even occur, prevent downtime, develop new opportunities and even plan for the future by using simulations.

 Let’s look at NASA, who was one of the first organizations to adopt the technology.
 They needed a solution that would allow them to operate, maintain, and repair systems that were not in their physical proximity.
 John Vickers, NASA’s leading manufacturing expert and manager of NASA’s National Center for Advanced Manufacturing says: